 Audible Free Trial

 This membership subscription gives users 30 full days to experience the features and everything there is to offer.
-The trial period also comes with two credits that can be used to purchase a product as well as 2 Audible Originals.
+The trial period also comes with one credit that can be used to purchase an audiobook regardless of the audiobook price as well as 2 Audible Originals.

-This subscription plan includes one credit per month.
+This subscription plan includes one credit per month and 2 Audible Originals per month.
 More credits can be obtained when playing additional fees.
 With this membership, all audiobooks that are purchased are yours forever, and they can be listened to offline with no ads.
-You can store a total of 5 credits in your Audible account at one time.
+You can store a total of 6 unused credits in your Audible account at one time.

-The Platinum membership gives you twice the credits that you get on the Gold Monthly plan.
+The Platinum membership plan gives you twice the credits that you get on the Gold Monthly plan but still get 2 Audible Originals a month.
 Paying extra fees can also result in more credits if desired.

-This is a yearly membership that includes 12 credits, and you’re able to store up to 18 credits as long as the Audible account is active.
+This is a yearly membership that includes 12 credits, and you’re able to store and up to 18 unused credits as long as the Audible account is active and you still get 2 audible originals per month.

 Just like the Gold Annual, this Audible plan is also a yearly membership plan.
 This plan includes 24 credits.
 If this plan is chosen, you can save the equivalent of two months’ worth of fees.